Duncan M L Murphy

 He also managed a portfolio acquisition for a client from another house-builder and collaboration agreements between house-builders on two separate, large-scale schemes.
 If they are granted planning permission, these schemes will each deliver in excess of 4,000 new homes, which is an exciting prospect.

-The importance of successfully delivering larger schemes is critial and Duncan is personally working on several schemes in excess of 2,000 units.
+The importance of successfully delivering larger schemes is critical and Duncan is personally working on several schemes in excess of 2,000 units.

 Arsenal Football Club, PLC and Private house-builders and registered providers and larger landowners.